zostaw/plot-in-terminal/README.md

 # Visualize stuff in terminal

 This repo contains example snippets of visualization in the terminal.
-It's for my forgetting mind, so some of the examples contain unnecessary stuff just so I can use them without thinking in my processes :)
+It's for my forgetting mind, so some of the examples contain unnecessary stuff just so I can use them in my processes without thinking.
-It requires Kitty terminal as well as rsvg-convert.
+It requires Kitty terminal as well as *rsvg-convert* (sometimes).

 ## Handy aliases